msharm05/ae-ObjectRecognition/README.md

 ### Objectives
 <p align="justify">
 Mekhalfi et al. [1] proposed the use of AEs to transform low-level image features to high-level feature space representations.
-The object recognition algorithm proposed in [1] first extracts Histograms of Oriented Gradients (HOG) [2], Bag of Words (BoW) [3] and Local Binary Patterns (LBP) [4] feature vectors from an image which are then mapped to their respective high-level feature spaces using AEs.
-The obtained high-level features are fed into a Logistic Regression classifier.
 The primary objectives of this project were:

 1. To reproduce the object recognition algorithm proposed in [1], and,
 2. To compare the performance of the algorithm [1] with deep CNN based object recognition.
 </p>

+### Framework